tinode/chat/docker/README.md

 	$ docker network create tinode-net
 	```

-3. Decide which database backend you want to use: RethinkDB, MySQL or MongoDB.
+3. Decide which database backend you want to use: MySQL, PostgreSQL, MongoDB or RethinkDB.
 Run the selected database container, attaching it to `tinode-net` network:

 	1. **MySQL**: If you've decided to use MySQL backend, run the official MySQL Docker container:
 	```